alphagov/govuk_publishing_components/README.md

 ## Component generator

 The gem includes a component generator to stub the minimal files required for a component.
+The following command will create a component in the application it is run in - it will not create a component if run within the gem.

 ```ruby
 rails generate govuk_publishing_components:component [component_name]
 ```

 This will create a template, scss file and yml documentation file for a new component.
 It will not create a test file as this cannot be reliably done automatically across applications, but a test file will be necessary.

+### Creating components in the gem

+Currently components in the gem must be manually created.
+File naming conventions should follow those in the [component conventions](docs/component_conventions.md), but a slightly different directory structure is required to avoid conflicts with components in applications.

+* Stylesheets go in `app/assets/stylesheets/govuk_publishing_components/components`
+* Print stylesheets go in `app/assets/stylesheets/govuk_publishing_components/components/print`
+* Scripts go in `app/assets/javascripts/govuk_publishing_components/components`
+* Templates go in `app/views/govuk_publishing_components/components`
+* Documentation goes in `app/views/govuk_publishing_components/components/docs`
+* Test files go in `spec/components`
+* Script test files go in `spec/javascripts/components`

+In addition, components in the gem can have helper files.
+Helper files go in `lib/govuk_publishing_components/components` and need to be required in `lib/govuk_publishing_components.rb`.
+Helper files should be structured as a class.

 ## Automated Testing
 ### Visual Diff Tool